Insect Baculovirus Expression Service | BioCrest Sci

 Consider alternatives when

-• Authentic mammalian glycosylation patterns are essential (consider HEK293 or CHO)
+• Authentic mammalian glycosylation patterns are essential (HEK293 or CHO)

-• Rapid turnaround of small, simple, non-glycosylated proteins is the priority (E. coli may be sufficient)
+• Rapid turnaround of small, simple, non-glycosylated proteins (E. coli)

 • Regulatory submission requires GMP-grade mammalian-derived glycoforms